bcgov/demo-nlp/README.md

 * To create a new model, run `create_model_q32.ipynb`.
 * To append new model results to the question, run `predict_model_q32.ipynb`

+### Project Status

+This project is complete and no longer supported or in active development.

 ### Getting Help or Reporting an Issue